 Our snowsports program provides private adaptive ski and snowboard lessons for all abilities.
 Achieve Tahoe seeks to utilize each individual’s abilities to help them find the greatest amount of independence in recreation.

-The Achieve Tahoe Program Center is located at Alpine Meadows Resort in the North Lake Tahoe area of Northern California.
-Lessons are offered at Alpine Meadows, Squaw Valley and Northstar.
-We are open daily for lessons from December 17, 2020 through April 24, 2021 (conditions permitting).
+Achieve Tahoe has a Program Center located at Alpine Meadows at Palisades Tahoe and at Northstar California, in the North Lake Tahoe area of Northern California.
+Lessons are offered at Alpine, Palisades, and Northstar.

 We invite and encourage people of all skill levels – first-timers to advanced – and abilities to come take a lesson with us.
 We can accommodate just about anyone with any disability through our specialized teaching techniques and adaptive equipment.